 Know the Signs and the Solution

 If you do find yourself beginning to bonk, remember that food and drink are the solution.
 Nausea frequently makes eating difficult when bonking, despite the body’s desperate need for fuel.
 To counter this effect, ingest some liquids with your food.
-Once your body gets a restorative taste of carbohydrate the brain usually responds favorably.
+Once your body gets a restorative taste of carbohydrates, the brain usually responds favorably.
 Finally, don’t be afraid to call for a ride home.
-Bonking is a serious and counterproductive event and your first priority afterwards should be a safe recovery.
+Bonking is a serious and counterproductive event, and your priority afterward should be a safe recovery.

 - Noakes, T., Peltonen, J., Rusko, H. (2001).
 Evidence that a central governor regulates exercise performance during acute hypoxia and hyperoxia